ralphocdol/glance-addon-scripts/swipe-left-and-right/README.md

 [⇐ addon-script list](../#addon-scripts)

-Temporary, change until https://github.com/glanceapp/glance/pull/684 is accepted and merged.
+Temporary, remove when https://github.com/glanceapp/glance/pull/684 is accepted and merged.
 See that PR for more details.

 # How to load
 ```html